Bryan Taiva

-Bryan Danilo Taiva Lobos (born 17 June 1995) is a Chilean footballer who currently plays as a striker for Santiago Morning.
+Bryan Danilo Taiva Lobos (born 17 June 1995) is a Chilean footballer who currently plays as a striker for Deportes Puerto Montt.

 Career

 As a youth player, Taiva was with Colo-Colo and Universidad de Chile.
 After, he played for San Marcos de Arica (loan), San Luis de Quillota (loan), Deportes Temuco and Deportes Santa Cruz.

 In 2023, he joined Deportes Melipilla in the Segunda División Profesional.

+In 2026, Taiva joined Santiago City.
+He switched to Deportes Puerto Montt in June of the same year.

 International career

 Taiva represented Chile U20 at the 2014 Aspire Four Nations International Tournament in Qatar.